-If you don't have a traditional IRA, consider "back door" Roth IRA contributions.
+If you don't have funds in a traditional IRA, consider "back door" Roth IRA contributions.
 You set up a traditional account and make a nondeductible contribution to it.
-You then wait until the transaction clears and convert the traditional account to a Roth account.
+After the transaction clears, you convert the traditional account to a Roth account.
 The only tax due will be on any growth in the account between the time you made the contribution and the date of conversion.